-Date of Replacement From the first quarter of 2021 or nwards Reason and Description for Replacement CPA firm's internal adjustments Please indicate whether the client or the CPA terminated/refused the contractual engagement. nent termina Subject ation not under demand atinuing) engagement CPA N/A N/A Client N/A N/A Audit Report being given opinions other than "unqualified opinion" had been issued in the last two years, and the reason(s) for the opinion(s) N/A N/A Having different opinions with the issuer or not Yes - Accounting principles or practices Disclosures of financial reports Audit scope or steps Others No V Description Other disclosures (Facts to be disclosed as stipulated in Article 10, Subparagraph 6, Items 1-4 to 1-7 of these Guidelines) No
+Date of Replacement] From the first quarter of 2021 or nwards Reason and Description for Replacement CPA firm's internal adjustments Please indicate whether the client or the CPA terminated/refused the contractual Circumst ance Subject СРА Client engagement.
+Engagem ent terminati ion not under demand N/A N/A engagement.
+Dismissa l from (conti nuing) engagement N/A N/A Audit Report being given opinions other than "unqualified opinion" had been issued in the last two years, and the reason(s) for the opinion(s) N/A Accounting principles or practi- Disclosures of financial reports Having different opinions with the Yes Audit scope or steps issuer or not - Others No V Descripti on Other disclosures (Facts to be disclosed as stipulated in Article 10, Subparagraph 6, Items 1-4 to 1-7 of these Guidelines) No